 Offshore trusts are a component of offshore asset protection planning.
 Offshore asset protection is an asset protection tool that involves forming a trust or business entity in a favorable legal jurisdiction outside of the United States.
 Offshore assets are placed under the control of trustees or managers who are not United States citizens and do not have a business presence in the United States.

-People with significant assets and higher risks of legal liability can use offshore trusts to move legal battles with creditors to jurisdictions beyond the reach of United States courts.
+People with significant assets and higher risks of legal liability can employ offshore asset protection to move legal battles with creditors to jurisdictions beyond the reach of United States courts.

 Offshore trusts are most effective when protecting movable intangible assets such as bank deposits, marketable securities, small business stock, limited partnership interests, and LLC interests.
 These assets may be effectively moved beyond U.S. court jurisdiction by changing ownership to the foreign trustee of a foreign trust.